hafianewalid/TransferLearningForObjectDetection/README.md

 ## Multiple Objects Detection
 ### Features Extraction
-To extract the features from Pascal VOC datasets using a pretend model you can use the following command:
+To extract the features from Pascal VOC datasets using a pretrained model you can use the following command:

 `$python features_extraction.py --pretrained resnet18`